-Our organization and founder have been featured in the following publications:
+Our organization and staff have been featured in the following publications:

 Despite a number of well-known parks and leafy boulevards, Paris, France has significantly less green space than many of its European neighbors.
 As part of a plan to improve climate resilience, one organization there has launched a campaign to turn all 800 schools in Paris into "islands of cool."

 This article by journalist Matt Hickman describes the project, including how the schools are addressing security and cost concerns, and compares these efforts to the ones Green Schoolyards America is leading in the United States -- especially our partnership with the Trust for Public Land and related pilot projects at schools in Oakland Unified School District.

 For press inquiries, including requests for interviews or approved photos, please contact us at info [at] greenschoolyards [dot] org